 “Public Love” by Morgan Thorson & Collaborators: Morgan Thorson is a choreographer based in Minneapolis.
 She creates original dance works that combine movement, light, sound, and objects while taking into consideration the site of the work, representation of the body, and history of the field.

 Zakir Hussain, tabla with Niladri Kumar, sitar: Ustad Zakir Hussain is the world’s best known Indian tabla player.
 Popularly known as the Tabla Maestro, his consistently brilliant and exciting performances have not only established him as a national treasure in India, but also earned him worldwide fame.

 Kihei Fourth Friday: Live music, ono grinds, shopping and family-fun entertainment at Kihei’s Azeka Shopping Center.

-Mahalo for reading our list of activities on Maui in March 2018!
+Mahalo for reading our list of activities on Maui in March 2019!
 Have an event you’d like to add?
 Let us know in the comments or contact us about getting featured in our monthly calendar and blog post.
-Aloha!
+Mahalo!